dbohlender/canfar.github.io/docs/tutorial.md

 vcp 1056213p.cat vos:[yourname]
 {% endhighlight %}

-Verify that the file is properly uploaded by pointing your browser to the [VOSpace browser interface]( Verify that the file is properly uploaded by pointing your browser to the [VOSpace browser interface](http://www.canfar.phys.uvic.ca/vosui).
+Verify that the file is properly uploaded by pointing your browser to the [VOSpace browser interface](http://www.canfar.phys.uvic.ca/vosui).

 {% include backToTop.html %}